 When something -- anything of any value -- is taken from the owner without consent, it's a theft.
 Although it's not very commonly charged, a theft can even occur if the stolen object is moved, even a little bit.
 So it's not necessary to actually leave or get away with the stolen item; a person can still be charged with theft, as long as the police/prosecutors believe there is an intent to steal.

 Shoplifting is a general term for theft from a business or retail store.
-The elements of shoplifting are exactly the same as theft; in fact, there is no seperate crime of shoplifting.
+The elements of shoplifting are exactly the same as theft; in fact, there is no separate crime of shoplifting in Texas.
 It is just 'theft'.